 Your Information & Privacy Is Protected

-While you may use the one card to access different services, your privacy is always protected.
+While you may access different services, your privacy is always protected.

 You can see the information that will be shared

-When you log in with your BC Services Card, the only information that may be shared with the government service is:
+The only information that may be shared with the government service when you log in is:

-- Some of the information displayed on your card — like your name, birthdate, address
+- Some of your basic account information — like your name, birthdate, address, email address

 - A unique number used to identify you